slalombuild/secureli/CONTRIBUTING.md

 - Try it out!
   - With the virtual environment still activated, and having installed all dependencies (i.e. `poetry shell && poetry install`), run `secureli` and check out the Usage instructions
+  - After the first run, you can run end-to-end BATS tests with `poe e2e`

 # PyCharm